AndrewMaddocks/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of sessions is to keep a user in their logged in stage as the go from page to page in their own account.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrpyt makes it possible to be able to hash a password keeping us secure.

 - [ ] What does bcrypt do to slow down attackers?

+It generates thousands of different hashes making it harder for attackers to hack.

 - [ ] What are the three parts of the JSON Web Token?

+  - The header, payload and signature.

 ## Minimum Viable Product